sagemath/sagewiki_to_gh-2022-10-10/days64.md

 == Schedule ==

 All talks and coffee breaks will be in the [[http://campusmap.ucdavis.edu/|Mathematical Sciences Building]] MSB 1147.
-Coding sprints will take place in MSB 1147, MSB 3240, MSB 3236.
+Coding sprints will take place in MSB 1147, MSB 3240, MSB 3236, MSB 3106 (after 3pm on Wednesday).

 |||||| Tuesday 3/17 ||